-Human antibody for dengue virus isolatedJune 22nd, 2012 in Diseases, Conditions, Syndromes /
+Human antibody for dengue virus isolatedJune 22, 2012 by Lin Edwards in Medicine & Health / Diseases, Conditions, Syndromes

 (Phys.org) -- A group of scientists in Singapore and the UK have isolated a human antibody capable of effectively neutralizing the mosquito-borne dengue virus.
 Dengue fever is currently incurable and infects an estimated 100,000 people a year, mostly in the tropics.
 The only treatment is alleviating the symptoms, which can include intense joint and muscle pain, nausea, vomiting, high fever, and death in severe cases.

 Dengue virus (DENV) has four strains or serotypes (1 to 4), and a person infected by one serotype produces antibodies that make them immune for life to infection from that serotype, but that usually only give limited or transient immunity to the other three.
 The newly isolated antibody is extremely effective for serotype 1.

 The researchers isolated the human antibody, HM14c10, which was formed in the body of a patient in Singapore who had recovered from a DENV1 infection.
 The antibody turned out to be extremely fast-acting and gave powerful immunity to the virus.